-If a student chooses to repeat a course it is possible that the grade in the repeated course may replace the previous grade for the purpose of GPA calculation.
+If a student chooses to repeat a course it is possible that the grade in the repeated course may replace the previous grade on the transcript and for the purpose of GPA calculation.
 For this to occur, the student must make the request in writing to the Director for Academic Affairs.
-The original course grade will remain on the transcript but shall not be included in calculating the GPA.